 #1: Long random characters

 The strongest approach is the one you may be most afraid of: long strings of completely random characters.
-The example above is a 20-character password generated by LastPass.
+The example above is a 20-character password generated by a password manager.
 There are many other tools that generate passwords for you, and many also let you control what kinds of characters are used.